csdiehl/ai-data-assistant/README.md

 This is a generative AI assistant for helping you understand a new dataset.
-You can upload a SQLite database and chat with it.
+You can upload a JSON or CSV file and chat with it.
 Here are some things it can do:

 - Make basic charts
 - Give you summary statistics based on free-form prompts
 - Give you general descriptions of the dataset

 It uses Vercel's AI SDK 3.0 for generative UI components, a sqlite database for storage, and Observable Plot to render the charts.
+Your file will be loaded into an in-memory sqlite3 DB for querying using text-to-SQL AI queries.

 ![image](./ai_scatter_example.png)